 Satellite Ground Systems

-General Dynamics is designing and constructing the ground structures for the U.S. Air Force's Space Fence program, which will expand the range of current radars used to track space junk while protecting astronauts and satellites from dangerous collisions.
-The new advanced ground-based radar system that will enhance the way the U.S. detects and tracks orbiting objects in space, preventing space-based collisions.
+Our team is designing and constructing the ground structures for the U.S. Air Force's Space Fence program, which will expand the range of current radars used to track space junk while protecting astronauts and satellites from dangerous collisions.
+The new advanced ground-based radar system will enhance the way the U.S. detects and tracks orbiting objects in space, preventing space-based collisions.

-The Tracking and Data Relay Satellite System or TDRSS is NASA’s network of specialized communications satellites that orbit 22,300 miles above the Earth.
-General Dynamics has supported TDRS program for 30+ years through our work in helping NASA operate, upgrade and maintain the ground system terminals.
+Our team has supported the Tracking & Data Relay Satellite System (TDRSS) program for 30+ years through our work in helping NASA operate, upgrade and maintain the ground system terminals.
+TDRSS is NASA’s network of specialized communications satellites that orbit 22,300 miles above the Earth.